exbin/xbup-java/README.md

 As the project is currently in alpha stage, repository contains complete resources for distribution package with following folders:

- * doc - Documentation + related presenations
+ * doc - Documentation + related presentations
  * gradle - Gradle wrapper
  * src - Sources related to building distribution packages
  * modules - Libraries and other